mpick/qt-ninja/README.md

 A comprehensive suite of indicators designed to detect Quarterly Theory SSMT divergences across multiple timeframes in the precious metals triad (Gold, Silver, Platinum). ; you can change the defaults to any comparison triads you choose depending on the asset(s) you wish to trade.

+## ⚠️ Important Disclaimer

+**NOT FINANCIAL ADVICE**: This software is provided for educational and informational purposes only.
+It does not constitute financial, investment, trading, or any other type of professional advice.

+**RISK WARNING**:
+- Trading futures, options, and derivatives involves substantial risk of loss
+- Automated strategies can execute trades rapidly and may result in significant losses
+- **YOU ARE RESPONSIBLE** for monitoring and managing any automated strategies
+- Past performance is not indicative of future results
+- Only trade with capital you can afford to lose

+**USER RESPONSIBILITY**: You assume full responsibility for your trading decisions, including the use of these indicators and strategies.
+The developers and contributors of this software accept no liability for any losses incurred.

+**Always consult with a licensed financial advisor before making trading decisions.**

+See [DISCLAIMER.md](DISCLAIMER.md) for complete terms.

 ## 📊 Overview

 These indicators identify SSMT divergences based on Quarterly Theory Priciples - Quarterly Theory created by Trader Daye - https://x.com/traderdaye